 Entrance Fee – $0.00, there is no entrance fee to visit the park.

 National Parks near Brices Cross Roads National Battlefield Site

 Shiloh National Military Park – 65 miles

-Birmingham Civil Rights National Historic Site – 150 miles
+Birmingham Civil Rights National Monument – 150 miles

 Freedom Riders National Monument – 212 miles

 Russel Cave National Monument – 211 miles